 to get insurance quotes in your area

-There are many laws in regards to commercial driving that most people are not aware unless they are involved in the industry.
-Pre-trip inspections are required by law, but also have many other benefits to them.
+There are many laws in regards to commercial driving that most people are not aware of unless they are involved in the industry.
+Pre-trip inspections are required by law, but also have many other benefits.
 Preventing accidents is one of the major positives of completing a pre-trip truck inspection checklist, and it can also save people from getting tickets, help people save time, and can help ensure the safety of the public.
-It is essential to be awake, alert and prepared as you check each part of your truck.
+It is essential to be awake, alert, and prepared as you check each part of your truck.

 In most cases, your trucks will have a post and pre-trip book.
 Familiarizing yourself with this is essential, and it can give you information about previous concerns, ongoing concerns, and more.
 Begin your inspection after reviewing the book.
 Many people find it most beneficial to follow the same order every time they do their inspection.
 This can help prevent people from forgetting steps or overlooking items on the checklist accidentally.

 Turn the engine off and disengage the brake, in addition to using chocks to prevent your vehicle from moving while the inspection is performed.
 There are multiple items people must check that should be on the list, including documentation and stickers, cab inspection, tires, fuel, air tanks, spare parts, trailer, connections, load, fifth wheel, and the inner cab inspection.
 In addition, lights, breaks, flags and signs, and other equipment inspection is on the list.

 Performing a Class A pre-trip inspection should be done in the same order each time.
 This helps create consistency so that no items are overlooked or forgotten.